towersvault/shinpokered/README.md

 - Original flashing move animations from Red-JP and Green are tethered to the (unused) _JPFLASHING makefile tag
 - Fixed bug in low HP alarm: Some sfx no longer get cut off when the player is at low HP
 - Item evolutions having a level requirement is now supported
+- Trade evolutions no longer evolve at level 45
+- Trade evolutions now alternately evolve with a stone at a certain level with some new hinting NPC text
+  - Kadabra
+    - Use a moon stone at level 35
+	- Hinted at by a NPC in the Pewter Museum that comments on the moon stone
+  - Haunter
+    - Use a thunder stone at level 35
+	- Hinted at by the Lavender Town NPC that asks if you believe in ghosts
+  - Graveler
+    - Use a fire stone at level 35
+	- Hinted at by a NPC on Cinnabar Island that talks about the mansion
+  - Machoke
+    - Use a leaf stone at level 35
+	- Hinted at by a house NPC in Pewter City that talks about trainers teaching pokemon

 #Bugfixes